Harrison Barnes Reading Academy Summer Reading Buddies Site Supervisor

 Responsibilities of this program include:

-- Become familiar with Raising Readers in Story County, Reading Buddies tutoring program, parent engagement challenges and opportunities, low income neighborhood partnerships, summer learning goals, and research about summer learning loss.
+- Become familiar with Raising Readers in Story County, Reading Buddies tutoring program, parent engagement challenges and opportunities, summer learning goals, and research about summer learning loss.

 - Communicate weekly with your volunteer tutors (in person and through emails)